MayBaMay/PB_P8/README.md

 #### STEP 5 : Load database
 Open the module **pur_beurre_project/foodSearch/management/commands/settings.py**.<br/>
+We uses the [OpenFoodFacts API for python](https://github.com/openfoodfacts/openfoodfacts-python)<br/>
+Make sure you've installed it on your environnement (not in the requirements.txt)<br/>
+`./manage.py migrate`<br/>
-Change the pages from [OpenFoodFacts](https://github.com/openfoodfacts/openfoodfacts-python) want to include in your database<br/>
+Change the pages from OpenFoodFacts want to include in your database<br/>
 *NB: 10 products per page (around 5 seconds per page on my mac)*
 ```
 FIRST_PAGE =  <first page from openfoodfacts api you want to load>